SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - And `<td>{{ order.attributes.total_formatted }}</td>`.
 - And finally  `<td><a href="{{ order.attributes.urls.receipt }}" target="_blank">View</a></td>`.
 - Refresh Account page to the orders.

+### Paginate List API
-- By default LS list API endpoint return 10 records, can we change it?
+- By default, LS list API endpoint return 10 records, can we change it?
 - We can!
 See https://docs.lemonsqueezy.com/api/getting-started/requests#pagination
 - Let's add `'page' => [` to the query string.
 - Inside, I will add `'size' => 5,`.
 - Refresh the account page to see changes.
 - Now let's add a button to the LS orders page, see the docs: https://docs.lemonsqueezy.com/help/online-store/my-orders
 - So we need to render a link to the LS Orders page which is: https://app.lemonsqueezy.com/my-orders

+### Refer to All Orders in LS
 - In `account.html.twig` add a link after the table:
   `<a href="https://app.lemonsqueezy.com/my-orders">More Orders</a>`.
 - I will also add `target="_blank"` for this link.